collapsed-stacks/startups/questions/11704/is-there-such-thing-in-a-free-online-start-up-accelerator-that-is-worth-joining.md

 - tagged: `accelerators`
 - score: 1

-<p>Is there such thing in a free online startup accelerator that is worth joining?</p>
+Is there such thing in a free online startup accelerator that is worth joining?

 ## No Answers